 When my first son was born I wanted to be with him all the time.
-The first few months we were attached at the hip or, more appropriately, the chest.
+The first few months we were attached at the hip or, more specifically, the chest.

 I rarely did anything without him.
 The thought of even wanting some time away struck me like a guilty dagger to my heart.

 My second son can often be seen waving me off out the window as I escape the zoo that is my home.
-I rediscover my sanity and self over dinner with girlfriends, an hour at the gym or even hanging out with the apples at Coles.
+I rediscover my sanity and self over dinner with girlfriends, an hour walk or even hanging out at Coles.

-I never feel guilty about taking time out for me and if that guilty leech even dares rear its head, it will know it’s messed with the wrong guiltless me.
+I never feel guilty about taking time out and if that guilty leech even dares rear its head, it will know it’s messed with the wrong guiltless me.